Font Format

-The font name characteristic refers to specific characteristics of characters and symbols in the font, such as the width of the thick and thin strokes that compose the characters and the presence or absence of serifs.
+A font (or a typeface) is a set of glyphs that share common design features, such as the width of the thick and thin strokes that compose the characters and the presence or absence of serifs.

 Size